...

 The type of laser that a surgeon chooses will depend on the size of the enlarged prostate, as well as the patient’s health, and the lasers that are available.
 Comprehensive Urology has access to the most advanced technology and instruments available courtesy of Cedars Sinai Medical Center.

-What are the Benefits of BPH Laser Treatment?
+What are the benefits of BPH Laser Treatment?

 Laser therapy is one of the most commonly used treatments for an enlarged prostate because it has several advantages over traditional surgery, including: